 § 03-307.
 Officers of Board of Directors; compensation of Directors.

 The Board of Directors of the Economic Development Authority shall elect from their membership a chair and a vice-chair, and from their membership or not, as they desire, a secretary and a treasurer, or a secretary-treasurer, who shall continue to hold such office until their respective successors are elected.
 The Directors shall receive no salary but shall be reimbursed for necessary travel and other expenses incurred in the performance of their duties.
+If the person elected to serve as the Secretary or Treasurer is not a member of the Board of Directors, that person is ex officio and may not vote on any motion.

 § 03-308.
 Quorum of Board of Directors.

-Four members of the Board of Directors of the Economic Development Authority shall constitute a quorum of the Board for the purposes of conducting its business and exercising its powers and for all other purposes, except that no facilities owned by the authority shall be leased or disposed of in any manner without a majority vote of the members of the Board of Directors.
+Four members of the Board of Directors of the Economic Development Authority shall constitute a quorum of the Board to conduct its business and exercise its powers and for all other purposes, except that no facilities owned by the authority shall be leased or disposed of in any manner without a majority vote of the members of the Board of Directors.
 No vacancy in the membership of the board shall impair the right of a quorum to exercise all the powers and perform all the duties of the Board.
 Board members may attend remotely and disclose the exact location and reason necessitating remote participation.
 No more than three consecutive meetings may be attended remotely.
 A physical quorum of the Board must be present in the same location to hold a meeting in which any action is taken.
-Conversations help when a physical quorum is not present in the same location hold no merit and shall not have meeting minutes taken.
+Conversations held when a physical quorum is not present in the same location hold no merit and shall not have meeting minutes taken.

 § 03-309.
 Minutes of meetings of the Board of Directors; records of financial transactions; filing of reports regarding issuance of bonds.